 Skip to content

-Screening for Bid Rigging in Public Procurement
+Screening for Bid Rigging with Frequent Losers

 Darcio Genicolo-Martins · Paulo Furquim de Azevedo